 Pursuant to provisions of Section 178 of the Companies Act 2013 the Board has onrecommendation of Nomination & Remuneration Committee formulated a Policy onDirectors' appointment and remuneration including criteria for determining qualificationspositive attributes independence of a Director and other matters provided under Section178(3) of Companies Act 2013.

 Nomination & Remuneration Policy has been annexed to the Corporate GovernanceReport.

 STAKEHOLDERS RELATIONSHIP COMMITTEE

-Your Company re-aligned its existing Investors Grievance Committee asStakeholders Relationship Committee with enhanced scope and functioning.
-TheStakeholders Relationship Committee comprises of Mr. Surendra Sheth as Chairman of theCommittee and Mr. Anil Khanna as member of the Committee.
+Your Company re-aligned its existing Investors Grievance Committee' asStakeholders Relationship Committee' with an enhanced scope and functioning.
+TheStakeholders Relationship Committee comprises of Mr. Malcolm Monteiro as the Chairman ofthe Committee and Mr. Anil Khanna as member of the Committee.

-The Company has in place a mechanism to identify assess monitor and mitigate variousrisks to key business objectives.
+Your Company has in place a mechanism to identify assess monitor and mitigate variousrisks to key business objectives.
 Major risks identified by the businesses and functionsare systematically addressed through mitigating measures on a continuing basis.
-TheCompany has a process in place to inform the Audit Committee and the Board of Directors onrisk assessment and minimisation procedures and periodic review is conducted in order toensure that Management controls risk through defined framework.
+YourCompany has a process in place to inform the Audit Committee and the Board of Directors onrisk assessment and minimisation procedures and periodic review is conducted in order toensure that Management controls risk through defined framework.

 MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY

-There are no material changes and commitments affecting the financial position of theCompany which have occurred between the end of the financial year of the Company to whichthe financial statements relate and the date of the report.
+There are no material changes and commitments affecting the financial position of thecompany which have occurred between the end of the financial year of the company to whichthe financial statements relate and the date of the report.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS UNDER SECTION 186